 Celebrating Women: Nduwayo and Mugabo’s story

-Around the world, March 8 is recognized as International Women’s Day.
-This week we celebrate the women whose acts of courage and determination have kept their families together, and their children free to grow up in the love and safety of a family; not in an orphanage.
+Around the world, 8 March is recognised as International Women’s Day and, in the UK, 31 March celebrates Mother’s Day.
+This month at Hope and Homes for Children we honour the women whose acts of courage and determination have kept their families together, and their children free to grow up in the love and safety of a family; not in an orphanage.

 Mugabo is 16 months old and he is sitting on his mother, Nduwayo’s knee, drinking soya milk from a beaker.
 He is small for his age but he is playful and full of energy.